shawnmckinney/role-engineering-sample/README.md

 The buttons are guarded by rbac permission checks.
 The permissions are dependent on which roles are active.

 Below is the list of permissions by user.
-The list can be returned using **AccessMgr.sessionPermissions** rbac API.
+These list can be returned using [sessionPermissions](https://directory.apache.org/fortress/gen-docs/latest/apidocs/org/apache/directory/fortress/core/AccessMgr.html#sessionPermissions(org.apache.directory.fortress.core.rbac.Session)) API.
 When testing, keep in mind that DSD constraints further limit preventing access to all at the same time.

 ### User-to-Permission Access Table
 | user          | account.create | item.search    | item.bid       | item.buy       | item.ship      | auction.create | BuyersPage.link  | SellersPage.link |